-- Chik-Wauk Museum and Nature Center's fourth season attracted more than 8000 visitors.
+- Chik-Wauk Museum and Nature Center's fifth season attracted more than 7500 visitors.

 At Chik-Wauk Museum and Nature Center, visitors discover the story of the Gunflint Trail through interactive displays, videos, and a reading library.
 Exhibits focused on seven key groups of people in the region: Prehistoric, Native Americans, Voyageurs, Miners, Loggers, Resorters, and Current Residents.
 The museum is ADA accessible, kid-friendly, and open every day, Memorial Day weekend through MEA weekend in mid-October.

 A network of hiking trails crisscross Chik-Wauk's 50 acre grounds of wetlands, wildfire regeneration, and granite ridges.
 You'll find year-round opportunities for birding, berry picking, wildflower viewing, and even moose spotting on these trails.
 Two of Chik-Wauk's seven nature trails are ADA accessible.
 During the summer, the museum offers a variety of naturalist programs, including nature hikes and kids' activities.